w3c/wai-website-data/README.md

 ln -s ../_external/data/wcag.yml
 ```

-## How to update wcag22.json
+## How to update JSON files under the `wcag/` directory

-To update `wcag22.json`, run the following within the project directory:
+Run the following command in the top level of the project directory:

 ```
 node _update-wcag-json.mjs